Library Rules 2023/24

 These Library Rules are subject to change at short notice.
 The most up-to-date version can be found on the Library website.

-1.1 All staff and registered students of UEA are members of the Library.
-Other groups eligible to borrow from the Library include:
+1.1 All staff and registered students of UEA are members of the Library are listed on teh University website.

-1.2 External users wishing to use the Library for study or research purposes may be granted limited borrowing facilities on written application through a form available on the Library web pages.
-They may be required to restrict their use of Library materials and to observe any other regulations which may be determined by the Library Director, or their representative.
-External membership is granted on a "best efforts" basis and may be suspended for periods of time owing to circumstances beyond the Library's control, such as a global pandemic.
-Always check the Library web site before travelling.
-In such circumstances, memberships may be extended to cover the time the Library was closed to External ones.
+1.2 External users can apply for library membership through a form available on the University web pages.
+External membership is granted on a ‘best efforts’ basis and may be suspended for periods of time owing to circumstances beyond the Library’s control, such as a global pandemic.
+Always check the Library website before travelling.

-1.3 Members of the public are welcome to visit the Library for reference purposes between 7am and 7pm.
-Visitors should report to the Library Reception and fill in the visitor book.
-Walk-in visitor access is granted on a “best efforts” basis and may be suspended for periods of time owing to circumstances beyond the Library’s control, such as a global pandemic.
-Always check the Library web site before travelling.
-Between 7pm and 7am access is restricted to campus card entry only.
+1.3 Members of the public are welcome to visit the Library for reference purposes between 7am and 7pm and will be asked to fill in the visitor book at Library Reception.
+Walk-in visitor access is granted on a ‘best efforts’ basis and may be suspended for periods of time owing to circumstances beyond the Library’s control, such as a global pandemic.
+Always check the Library website before travelling.
+Between 7pm and 7am, access is restricted to campus card entry only.

 1.4 Unaccompanied children under the age of 16 will not be admitted to the Library.
 Any children entering the building must be under the direct supervision of an adult at all times.